hanabi/hanabi.github.io/misc/BGA.md

 #### Conclusion

-As a concluding note, I should say that I am not necessarily advocating that anyone completely "converts" away from BGA, like it is some kind of religion.
-Rather, feel free to experiment and play on both platforms!
-It is absolutely possible to switch back and forth between convention frameworks.
+One final thing to note is that, as a BGA player, you don't need to "convert" away from BGA, like it is some kind of religion.
+Rather, feel free to experiment and play on either platform, as it is absolutely possible to switch back and forth between convention frameworks.
 You can think of this as similar to a bilingual person switching from Spanish to French - you don't necessarily have to choose between the two.

-With that said, our group always needs new players, so we are always happy to welcome BGA players and Hanabi enthusiasts alike.
-I hope you'll give it a try.

 <br />